-Here are some highlights of what was happening on the Harbor Islands these months.
+Here are some highlights of what is happening on the Harbor Islands this summer.
 Our accomplishments are due to the Boston Harbor Islands Partnership and the many dedicated people who work in support of the park.

 Thanks to all—see you on the islands!